 Money and valuables

 Before you go, organise a variety of ways to access your money while in Chad.
 Credit cards and other electronic forms of accessing cash are generally not accepted in Chad.
-Only two hotels in N’Djamena and Air France accept credit cards or travellers’ cheques.
+Only a few hotels in N’Djamena and Air France accept credit cards or travellers’ cheques.
 There are few ATM machines in Chad.
 Euros and US dollars are accepted.
 Travellers carrying large amounts of cash are an attractive target for criminals.

 The currency is the Central African CFA franc (XAF), also used in Cameroon, the Central African Republic, Republic of Congo, Gabon and Equatorial Guinea.